Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 A Scatter plot can be used in two ways:
 *	Visualizing two values grouped by a single category
-*	Visualizing a two values grouped by two categories, where one acts as an auto series
+*	Visualizing two values grouped by two categories, where one acts as an auto series

+## Subsets

+*Subsets* is a selection tool for which enables the user to select subsets in the designer.
+The chosen subsets can then be applied to the anaylsis at run time.

 ## Summary
 A *Summary* presents a summary of the active data source selections in the analysis.